Ngatz/C2C-CTF-2026/README.md

   Static and dynamic analysis of binaries to understand program logic and extract flags.

 - **PWN**
-  Binary exploitation such as buffer overflows, heap exploitation, and memory corruption.
+  Binary exploitation such as code injection.

 ---